-V10000 appliances (Websense Web Security only) and V10000 G2 or V10000 G3 appliances that run one module only-Websense Web Security or Websense Email Security Gateway-can bond interfaces for failover or load balancing.
+V10000 G2/G3 appliances that run one module only-Websense Web Security Gateway or Websense Email Security Gateway-can bond interfaces for failover or load balancing.
 Configuration details are provided below.

 Interface bonding is not supported on V5000 G2 appliances.